egriff89/rusty-fibonacci-gui/README.md

 # rusty-fibonacci-gui

 GUI version of my [Rusty Fibonacci CLI](https://github.com/egriff89/rusty-fibonacci) utility, powered by [Svelte](https://svelte.dev/) and [Tauri](https://tauri.app/).
 Still very much a work in progress, but still technically works.
+Made as an exercise in learning Rust.

 ## Todo
 - [x] ~~Fix issues with generating numbers when `nth` is larger than 47.~~